maddenp/iotaa/README.md

 They `yield` their names; the asset each is responsible for readying; and the tasks they require -- `None` in this case, since they have no requirements.
 Following the final `yield`, they do what is necessary to ready their assets: `spoon()` ensures that the base directory exists, then creates the `spoon` file therein; `cup()` creates the `cup` directory that will contain the tea ingredients.

 Note that, while `pathlib`'s `Path.mkdir()` would normally raise an exception if the specified directory already exists (unless an `exist_ok=True` argument is supplied), the workflow need not explicitly account for this possibility because `iotaa` checks for the readiness of assets before executing code that would ready them.
-That is, `iotaa` will not execute the `path.mkdir()` statement if it determines that the asset represented by that directoy is already ready (i.e. exists).
+That is, `iotaa` will not execute the `path.mkdir()` statement if it determines that the asset represented by that directory is already ready (i.e. exists).
 This check is provided by the `path.exists` function supplied as the second argument to `asset()` in `cup()`.

 The `steeped_tea_with_sugar()` `@task` function is next: